devblack/http/README.md

 The returned Promise is implemented in such a way that it can be cancelled when it is still pending.
-Cancelling a pending promise will reject its value with an Exception and clean up any underlying resources.
+Canceling a pending promise will reject its value with an Exception and clean up any underlying resources.

 ```php